viperleed/viperleed/doc/content/sections/ref-calc.rst

 =====================

-ViPErLEED, which is built upon the TensErLEED package as a backend, follows the same scheme as TensErLEED for the calculation of diffraction intensities.
+ViPErLEED, which is based on the TensErLEED package, follows the same scheme as TensErLEED for the calculation of diffraction intensities.
-Taking the reference structure (:ref:`POSCAR file<POSCAR>`) and pre-computed scattering phaseshifts (:ref:`PHASESHIFTS file<phaseshifts>`)as input,
-a so called refercence calculation is performed.
+Taking the reference structure (:ref:`POSCAR file<POSCAR>`) and pre-computed scattering phaseshifts (:ref:`PHASESHIFTS file<phaseshifts>`) as input, a so called refercence calculation is performed.
 In the code, the refercence calculation is often shorted to ``ref-calc``.

-Following the refercence calculation, a local strucutre optimization can be performed using the :ref:`Tensor LEED approach<tensor_leed>`.
+Following the refercence calculation, a local structure optimization can be performed using the :ref:`Tensor LEED approach<tensor_leed>`.
 This is accomplished by running a :ref:`delta amplitude calculation<sec_deltas>` and a :ref:`structure search<sec_search>`.